 Diversity-sensitive cancer medicine

-Our research focus in diversity-sensitive cancer medicine is on how gender and other diversity factors influence diagnosis, treatment and disease progression in oncological diseases.
-The aim is individualised cancer medicine that takes biological and social factors into account.
+Our research focuses on diversity-sensitive cancer medicine, specifically how sex and gender, as well as other diversity factors, influence diagnosis, treatment, and disease progression in oncological diseases.
+The aim is context-aware cancer medicine that accounts for biological and social factors.

 The research field

 Cancer progresses differently depending on gender, age, origin and other individual factors.
 We are therefore systematically investigating how these diversity characteristics influence diagnoses, therapies and prognoses.
-We therefore place particular emphasis on the representativeness of different groups of people in clinical studies and the development of context-aware standards.
+We place particular emphasis on the representativeness of study populations and on the development of context-aware standards.

 The primary aim is to fill care-relevant gaps in the medical evidence.